 Fine Arts Career Services (FACS) offers resources tailored to College of Fine Arts undergraduate and graduate students.
 FACS career advisors work extensively with students to prepare them for an increasingly competitive arts industry through workshops, guest speaker series, one-on-one advising sessions, internship classes and a job board just for Fine Arts students and alumni.

-Fine Arts Careers Services (FACS) and the College of Fine Arts offer need-based scholarships to undergraduate and graduate fine arts majors to give all students the opportunity to professionalize their artistic and entrepreneurial ambitions.
+Fine Arts Careers Services (FACS) and the College of Fine Arts offer need-based intern scholarships to undergraduate and graduate fine arts majors to give all students the opportunity to professionalize their artistic and entrepreneurial ambitions.
 Students may apply for up to $2,000 of funding to support their internship experience.
 Students who are traveling outside of Austin for their internship may apply for an additional $1,000 to use towards travel and lodging.

-Professional Development Travel Initiative
+Professional Development Travel Fund

 Studio Art Course in Professional Practices